bipinKrishnan/cloud_computing_project/README.md

 ### Kubernetes

 Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
+It serves as a system designed to execute and coordinate containerized applications across a cluster of machines.
+Functioning as a comprehensive platform, it oversees the entire life cycle of containerized applications and services, employing methods that ensure predictability, scalability, and high availability.

 **service.yaml** contains Kubernetes load-balancer configuration for the project.

 ```yaml